 Use GRAPHISOFT’s cloud service to upload, share and distribute BIMx models to your clients and other parties in the AEC workflow.
 Both the 3D only and the Hyper-model formats can be shared, downloaded and opened by the BIMx and BIMx PRO iOS apps.
+Once a BIMx Hyper-model is uploaded to GRAPHISOFT’s BIMx Model Transfer Site it can be shared with your customer via the Model sharing licensing option.

 Depending on your license you might only be able to upload models Publicly (FULL, EDU and TRIAL users).
 Private upload possibility with 5GB of own storage space is available only for customers with an active SSA (Software Services Agreement) subscription.